service-portal/x-archive/widget_client_script.md

 #### Client Script
-This is where you should define the Controller function for your Widget.
-Consider every widget to be a custom Angular directive – you define the controller for that directive here.
+This is the controller already linked to the widget.
+Consider every widget to be an Angular directive – you define the controller for that directive here.
 This is where you handle all the client-side logic and template binding for your widget.
 ```javascript
 function() {
 	var c = this;